 Buying food from local organizations boosts our economy.
 And it also cuts down on the energy that is used to transport our food.
 In 2017, our organization spent $700,000 on local and sustainable food and beverages.
-The fresh greens that many of our locations serve is just one example.
-These greens are grown in St. Paul.
-They come from Urban Organics, which uses aquaponics farming.

 9. Improving our surrounding environments